vesoft-inc/nebula/CONTRIBUTING.md

+# CONTRIBUTING

-See [How to contribute](https://github.com/vesoft-inc/nebula/blob/master/docs/manual-EN/4.contributions/how-to-contribute.md) for details about how to contribute to **Nebula Graph**.
+See [How to contribute](https://docs.nebula-graph.io/manual-EN/4.contributions/how-to-contribute/) for details about how to contribute to **Nebula Graph**.